TOLGATOK21/TOLGATOK21/README.md

 # 💫 About Me:
-🔭 I’m currently working on Data Science and Machine Learning<br>🌱 I’m currently learning Computer Vision <br>💬 Ask me about data science workflows, model training, and Python libraries like Pandas or Scikit-learn<br>
+🔭 I’m currently working on Data Science and Machine Learning<br>🌱 I’m currently learning C++ <br>💬 Ask me about data science workflows, model training, and Python libraries like Pandas or Scikit-learn<br>

 ## 🌐 Socials: